Validity, Sparse Holes, and Breadth in Language Generation: Banach Density, Topology, and Geometry: Introduction

 (There is an analogous notion of {\em upper asymptotic density} based on using the $\limsup_{n \to \infty}$ in place of $\liminf_{n \to \infty}$ in Equation (\ref{def:intro-asymptotic}), In this paper, we focus primarily on lower density.
 Because the upper density is naturally bounded below by the lower density, this approach yields a more robust mathematical guarantee.)
 As a notational point, when we write $\underline{d}(A)$ without a second parameter, we will take this to be the lower asymptotic density of $A$ in the natural numbers, $\underline{d}(A,\mathbb{N})$.

-In \cite{kleinberg2025density,kleinberg2026density}, lower asymptotic density was used as a notion of breadth for a language generation algorithm: if $O$ is the set of all strings in the true language $K$ that the algorithm ever generates, then the lower asymptotic density $\underline{d}(O,K)$ of $O$ in $K$ serves as a kind of breadth measure for how much of $K$ is covered by the generated set $O$.
-The original algorithm for language generation in the limit from \cite{kleinberg2024limit} achieves lower asymptotic density zero on some instances (implying a kind of ``vanishing breadth''), and one of the main results of \cite{kleinberg2025density,kleinberg2026density} is an algorithm that achieves a lower asymptotic density of $1/2$ on all instances, which is the best constant possible.
+In \cite{kleinberg2025density,kleinberg2026density}, we used lower asymptotic density as a notion of breadth for a language generation algorithm: if $O$ is the set of all strings in the true language $K$ that the algorithm ever generates, then the lower asymptotic density $\underline{d}(O,K)$ of $O$ in $K$ serves as a kind of breadth measure for how much of $K$ is covered by the generated set $O$.
+The original algorithm for language generation in the limit from \cite{kleinberg2024limit} achieves lower asymptotic density zero on some instances (implying a kind of ``vanishing breadth''), we proved in \cite{kleinberg2025density,kleinberg2026density} that an algorithm can achieve lower asymptotic density $1/2$ on all instances, which is the best constant possible.